Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Assisted with market analysis and research for clients of various kinds

-- The skills acquired are strong of Excel and PowerPoint
+- Acquired strong skills with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020